binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 1. Do you keep a signed audit log on which users performed which actions and when, via UIs and APIs?

    On AWS you can enable [CloudTrail](https://aws.amazon.com/cloudtrail/) to log all of your API calls, command line tools, SDKs, and Console interactions.
-This will provide a good amount of visibility to who has been accessing the AWS resources and Identities
+This will provide a good amount of visibility of who has been accessing the AWS resources and Identities

 2. There is this thing called the shared responsibility model I have heard about between CSPs and their customers.
-Please explain what your role and my role is in the protection of my and my customers data?
+Please explain what your role and my role is in the protection of mine and my customers data?

    Make sure you are completely clear on who is responsible for which data, where and when.
 It is not a matter of if your data will be stolen, but more a matter of when.
-Know your responsibilities.
+Know what your responsibilities are.
 As discussed in the Web Applications chapter under the [Data-store Compromise](#web-applications-identify-risks-management-of-application-secrets-data-store-compromise) subsection, Data-store Compromise is one of the 6 top threats facing New Zealand, and these types of breaches are happening daily.

    Also consider data security insurance

 3. Do you encrypt all communications between servers within your data centres?

-   I have discussed in many places that we should be aiming to have all communications on any given network encrypted.
-This is usually not too onerous to establish on your own network, but may in some cases not be possible on a CSPs network, especially if you are using proprietary/serverless technologies.
-If you are using usual machine instances, then in most cases, the CSPs infrastructure is logically not really any different than an in-house network, wherein you can encrypt your own communications.
+   I have discussed in many places that we should aim to have all communications on any given network encrypted.
+This should not be too onerous to establish on your own network, but in some cases it may not be possible on a CSPs network, especially if you are using proprietary/serverless technologies.
+If you are using usual machine instances, then in most cases, the CSPs infrastructure is logically not really any different than an in-house network, where you can encrypt your own communications.

    AWS also provides [Virtual Private Cloud](https://aws.amazon.com/vpc/) (VPC), which you can build your networks within, including [Serverless](https://aws.amazon.com/serverless/) technologies.
 This allows for segmentation and isolation.

    AWS also offers four different types of [VPN connections](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpn-connections.html) to your VPC

-4. Do you provide access to logs, if so what sort of access to what sort of logs?
+4. Do you provide access to logs, if so what sort of access and to what sort of logs?

    If you do not have access to logs, then you are flying blind, you have no idea what is happening around you.
 How much does the CSP strip out of the logs before they allow you to view them?
-It is really important to weigh what you will have visibility to, and what you will not have visibility to, in order to work out where you may be vulnerable.
+It is really important to weigh up what you will have visibility to, and what you will not have visibility to, in order to work out where you may be vulnerable.

-   Can the CSP provide guarantees that they take care of those vulnerable areas?
-Make sure you are comfortable with the amount of visibility you will and will not have up front.
+   Can the CSP provide guarantees that they are taking care of those vulnerable areas?
+Make sure you are comfortable with the amount of visibility that you will and/or not have up front.
 Unless you make sure blind spots are covered, you could be unnecessarily opening yourself up to attack.
 Some of the CSPs log aggregators could be [flaky for example](https://read.acloud.guru/things-you-should-know-before-using-awss-elasticsearch-service-7cd70c9afb4f).

-   With the likes of machine instances and network components, you should be taking the same responsibilities as you would if you were self hosting.
+   With the likes of machine instances and network components, you should be taking the same responsibilities that you would if you were self hosting.
 I addressed these in the VPS and Network chapters under the Lack of Visibility subsections.

    In terms of visibility into the Cloud infrastructure, most decent CSPs provide the tooling, you just need to use it.